 - Volunteer your time to walk the dogs and socialize the cats

-- Adopt our healthy, vaccinated, and sterilized dogs and cats at the shelter and at the newly opened PetCo at the Puerto Paraiso shopping center in San Lucas.
+- Adopt our healthy, vaccinated, and sterilized dogs and cats at the shelter and at PetCo in the Puerto Paraiso shopping center in San Lucas.

 We are a non-profit civil organization and our existence depends entirely on the contributions of all those interested in improving the quality of life for animals and the human spirit of Los Cabos.
 Thank you for your support!